 Another British Comedy, Young Wives’ Tale, is about a shy woman who moves in with two married couples.
 She becomes obsessed with one of the men, and laughter ensues from there.
 Although not yet the star, in her third film Hepburn has upgraded to a character with an actual name.
 She plays Eve Lester, the lodger who moves in with the couples.

 Laughter in Paradise – 1951

-Another comedy, Laugher in Paradise, follows four heirs who must complete a crazy task to inherit a piece of a fortune from their practical joker relative.
+Another comedy, Laughter in Paradise, follows four heirs who must complete a crazy task to inherit a piece of a fortune from their practical joker relative.
 British humor can be hard for an international audience to understand, but this movie has great comedic moments.
 Hepburn was originally offered a more substantial role but was forced to turn it down due to a prior commitment to a stage play.
 So instead, she played a small role as a cigarette girl.

 The Lavender Hill Mob – 1951

 Although Hepburn once again played a minor role in The Lavender Hill Mob, this British comedy is far more renowned.
 Ranked the 17th greatest British film of all time, the film stars Alec Guinness (of Star Wars fame) and Stanley Holloway as they plot to smuggle gold bullion by forging the gold into the toy Eiffel Towers.
 While she isn’t the star, Hepburn finally breaks into a significant movie starring several big names.

 Her first foray out of comedy roles, Secret People, is a British drama that follows two sisters, a childhood sweetheart, and an assassination plot to kill a dictator that goes horribly wrong.
 Not only is this Hepburn’s first drama film, but it is also her first major role in a film.